LIJINLIN-max/576_Project/README.md

 # 576_Project

-Project of COMP576 Team 4 (Session 2)
+Final Project of COMP576 Team 4 (Session 2)

-The team members are
+## Author

 Jinlin Li (jl288@rice.edu) Yang Zhou (yz164@rice.edu) Shinyou Zhang (xz93@rice.edu) Xiaoyuan Liu (xl120@rice.edu)

+## Training and Data Source

-the ipynb file is the train code.
+the ipynb file contains the codes for YOLOv7-based model training.

-Please use google colab for training and upload data from https://www.kaggle.com/datasets/whenamancodes/helmet-detection-at-work-for-safety to cloned YOLOv7 code directory.
+Please use Google Colab for training and download data from https://www.kaggle.com/datasets/whenamancodes/helmet-detection-at-work-for-safety to cloned YOLOv7 code directory.
 You should rename the data directory to "Dataset" for code to work.